ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/square-one.md

 On a lesser note, computer scientists don't begin counting with one; they begin counting with zero.

 In that meeting, in front of the drawing board, we made a decision.
 We were not at square one.
 We were at circle zero.
 Eventually, circle zero became familiar.
-Sure, it was mischevous, and at times confusing, but it no longer felt new.
+Sure, it was mischievous, and at times confusing, but it no longer felt new.
 Whenever we left, we never worried about saying goodbye; we would be back eventually.

 For most people, today is square one.
 Today's square on the Gregorian calendar is the first day of first month.
 As such, I wish you all a happy circle zero.